-Challenge your lower body to a 500 step climb up to a uniquely shaped rock outcropping, or opt for a more relaxing elevator ride up the mountains (one of the few places in the world where you can do so!).
+Challenge your lower body to a 500 step climb up to a uniquely shaped rock outcropping, or opt for a more relaxing elevator ride (44 steps still required) up the mountains (one of the few places in the world where you can do so!).
 No matter which route you take to get to the top, you are rewarded with the same standout view of the picturesque Blue Ridge region.
 On a clear day, the view stretches out for 75 miles, with Lake Lure and the Hickory Nut gorge forming a near picture-perfect backdrop for photos.

 Hickory Nut Falls

 The park is also home to one of the state’s largest waterfalls, the enchanting 404 foot wonder, Hickory Nut Falls.
 And fortunately, it does not take all that much effort to view this beauty.
 A simple 1 mile journey will lead you to this awe-inspiring natural wonder.
-After trekking up 1000 steps, this hike will feel like an absolute breeze – if anything a nice recovery period where you can cool down and replenish your water stores.
+After trekking up and down 1000 steps, this hike will feel like an absolute breeze – if anything a nice recovery period where you can cool down and replenish your water stores.
 On an interesting side note, this waterfall was featured in The Last of the Mohicans.

 Chimney Rock Village

 When your legs can’t take any more of a beating, head over to adjacent Chimney Rock Village for an afternoon of shopping and dining.
 Medina’s bistro is the place to refuel with a healthy veggie and protein packed wrap.
 Enjoy a local caffeine boost at the quirky On the Rocks coffeeshop.
-The village is home to quite the electric range of shops, many specializing in eccentric Bigfoot and Southern style souvenirs.
-Be sure to check out the general store featuring memorabilia and and old time candy bar.
+The village is home to quite the eclectic range of shops, many specializing in eccentric Bigfoot and Southern style souvenirs.
+Be sure to check out the general store featuring memorabilia an old time candy bar.

 Daytrip 2: Asheville